sonic-net/SONiC/doc/layer2-forwarding-enhancements/SONiC Layer 2 Forwarding Enhancements HLD.md

 - Number vlan add/delete received from APP_DB.
 - Number of FDB entries inserted in the saved FDB database.
 - Number of FDB add/delete requests sent to syncd.
-- Failure counters for various failure conditions.
+- Counters for various failure conditions.

 NOTICE/INFO level logs will be added for major operations and events in vlanmgr and orchagent.